giros-dit/containerlab-telemetry-testbed/README.md

 >$ python3 csr-get-yang-module-schema.py clab-telemetry-testbed-r1 ietf-interfaces 2014-05-08
 >```

-### Destroying the topology
+### Destroying the network topology

-To destroy the topology, simply run the destroy shell script:
+To destroy the network topology, simply run the destroy shell script:
 ```
 $ ./destroy-testbed-lab.sh
 ```

 # IXIA-C laboratory topology

-This lab consists of a [`Keysight ixia-c-one`](https://containerlab.dev/manual/kinds/keysight_ixia-c-one/) node with 2 ports connected to incoming port on `r1` node and the outgoing port on `r2` node via two point-to-point ethernet links.
-The nodes are also connected with their management interfaces to the containerlab docker network.
-This lab is based on the [_Keysight IXIA-C and Nokia SR Linux_](https://containerlab.dev/lab-examples/ixiacone-srl/) lab example of ContainerLab.
+This network lab consists of a [`Keysight ixia-c-one`](https://containerlab.dev/manual/kinds/keysight_ixia-c-one/) node with 2 ports connected to incoming port on `r1` node and the outgoing port on `r2` node via two point-to-point ethernet links.
+The nodes are also connected with their management interfaces to the `ContainerLab` Docker network.
+This lab is based on the [_Keysight IXIA-C and Nokia SR Linux_](https://containerlab.dev/lab-examples/ixiacone-srl/) lab example of `ContainerLab`.

 `Keysight ixia-c-one` is a single-container distribution of [ixia-c](https://github.com/open-traffic-generator/ixia-c), which in turn is Keysight's reference implementation of [Open Traffic Generator API](https://github.com/open-traffic-generator/models).

-This lab allows users to validate an IPv4 traffic forwarding scenario between Keysight `ixia-c-one` and Cisco IOS XE CSR1000v nodes (i.e., `r1` and `r2`).
+This network lab allows users to validate an IPv4 traffic forwarding scenario between Keysight `ixia-c-one` and `Cisco IOS XE CSR1000v` nodes (i.e., `r1` and `r2`).

 ![IXIA-C laboratory topology](img/telemetry-ixiac-lab-topology.png)

-## Deploying, playing with, and destroying the topology
+## Deploying, playing with, and destroying the network topology

-### Deploying the topology
+### Deploying the network topology

-To deploy the topology, simply run the deploy shell script:
+To deploy the network topology, simply run the deploy shell script:
 ```
 $ ./deploy-ixiac-lab.sh
 ```

 ### Interacting with containers

-For **CSR routers**, via SSH to open the CISCO CLI (password is `admin`):
+For **CSR 1000v routers**, via SSH to open the CISCO CLI (password is `admin`):
 ```
 $ ssh admin@clab-telemetry-ixiac-lab-r1 # For r1 router